4/25/2019

 Chief Financial Officer

-so Doug, just to your question about what's happened over time with the guidance.
-Well, the guidance, you know, a lot of that last year was around the MIX and we did get hit with a lot more of the lower margin development classified work, right?
-We believe the guidance for this year going back to what we provided in January properly sized that, you know, relative to missiles, the MIX effect.
+Yeah, so, you know, Doug, just to your question about what's happened, you know, over time with the guidance, you know, a lot of that last year was around the mix, and we did – get hit with a lot more of the lower margin development classified work, right?
+We believe the guidance for this year, going back to what we provided in January, properly sized that, you know, relative to missiles, the mixed effect.
 We still feel that's the case today.
 The change that you're seeing here in the quarter is, as we said, around performance and execution.
 There were a couple of program adjustments in the quarter at missiles.
-We did have one that was about $15 million.
-But, you know, when you when you step back from it, they're growing.
-The kind of the effects of MIX, I think, are well understood.
-We pegged it right.
-And it was all performance related.
-We took that into account.
-We looked at the year and made the adjustments.
-You know, I think Tom said it in his opening remarks.
-The fundamentals there remain strong and we believe that.
+We did have one that was about $15 million, but, you know, when you step back from it, they're growing.
+The kind of the effects of mix, I think, are well understood.
+We pegged it right, and it was all performance-related.
+So, as I said before, we took that into account, re-looked at the year, and made the adjustments.
+You know, I think Tom said it in his opening remarks, the fundamentals there remain strong and we believe that.
 I'll just, you know, comment to your comment about the backlog.
-So I think it's important, you know, you can't take one quarter and think of that as a, you know, trend, either good or bad.
+So I think it's important, you know, you can't take one quarter and think of that as a, you know, trend either good or bad.
 You know, I'd take you back to the fact that, you know, missiles has been leading growth in the company going back the last four or so years.
-As a reminder, last year they had a book to bill of one point oh nine.
-It was one point two six in twenty seventeen.
-The book to bill was low in the quarter, which is what drove the backlog down.
+As a reminder, last year they had a book to bill of 1.09.
+It was 1.26 in 2017.
+Their book to bill was low in the quarter, which is what drove the backlog down.
 It's all timing related.
-I would tell you we expect north of nine billion dollars of bookings at missiles this year, you know, a book to bill of one point oh five or greater.
+I would tell you we expect north of $9 billion of bookings at missiles this year, you know, a book to bill of 1.05. or greater.
 Again, I think we've talked about it before.
-We expect to multi-year production awards in the back half of this year out at missiles.
-That is part of what is going to drive that.
-So I wouldn't read anything into the, you know, the change in the backlog in the quarter other than just timing related to some large bookings.
+We expect two multi-year production awards in the back half of this year out at missiles that is part of what is going to drive that.
+So I wouldn't read anything into the change in the backlog in the quarter other than just timing related to some large bookings.

 speaker